nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 #  **Nicolas Murgueitio**

-## About Me
+## ABOUT ME

 I am a PhD candidate with a focus on Child Psychology and Translational Neuroscience working at The University of North Carolina at Chapel Hill.
-My research investigates translational mechanisms of transdiagnostic risk.
-Specifically, I study how  threat exposure (ie, violence) shapes the development of learning, memory, and emotional processing systems.
-Moreover, I study interactions between these neural circuits and peripheral systems (ie, autonomic nervous system and gut microbiome) supporting allostatic processes.

-I use a variety of methodologies and approaches including task-based fMRI and structural MRI, physiology (ie, HRV, EDA), questionnaires, genetic sequencing, psychiatric assessments and interviews, behavioral observations, statistical modeling, and machine learning.
+My research investigates various developmental pathways involved in the development of cognitive and behavioral disorders, particularly in children.
+I utilize various tools from developmental neuroscience, psychophysiology, and child psychology such as task-based and structural MRI, heart-rate variability, electrodermal activity, genetic sequencing, psychiatric assessments and interviews, behavioral observations, basic and advanced statistical models, and machine learning.

-Additionally, I collaborate with scientists across disciplines to explore other topics such as the environmental and neural correlates of cognitive and socioemotional development and psychiatric risk.
+## RESEARCH THEMES

+### IMMEDIATE AND ENDURING CONSEQUENCES OF THREAT EXPOSURE

+Adverse childhood experiences are prevalent and account for a large proportion of mental health disorders across the lifespan.
+Understanding learning and developmental mechanisms could inform novel therapeutics to support adversity-exposed populations.
+My work explores how experiences of threat (ie, domestic violence, abuse) impact the development of various neural, physiological, and behavioral systems that confer risk for emotional disorders.
+To inform paradigms, hypotheses, and analyses I rely on rodent models of abusive rearing and social adversity.
+In this line of work I have explored developmental mechanisms such as emotional reactivity, emotion perception, learning, memory, and sensory processing.
+Moreover, I explore these questions acrosss the lifespan, particularly during early childhood and adolescence/emerging adulthood.

-## Ongoing Projects
+## BRAIN-BODY INTERACTIONS

-### Physiological systems underlying social modulation of aversive learning after threat exposure

-We are using a novel caregiver-stranger learning paradigm to explore how threat exposure impacts the development of aversive learning and the social modulation of aversive learning in young children.
-This manuscript is currently in preparation.
-(Collaborators: Margaret Sheridan, Regina Sullivan).
-[OSF Pre-registration.](https://doi.org/10.17605/OSF.IO/GPJCH)

-### Neural processing of caregiver cues in children with developmental threat exposure

-This project explores how exposure to threat impacts neural processing of caregiver cues using fMRI in a sample of young children with exposure to adversity.
-This manuscript is currently in preparation.
-(Collaborators: Margaret Sheridan, Regina Sullivan).
-[OSF Pre-registration.](https://osf.io/m5d2g)

-### Autonomic nervous system and neural correlates of emotional reactivity

-Extensive research shows that individual differences in autonomic nervous system function increase or decrease risk for aberrant behavioral development.
-This multimodal study explores associations between ANS functioning at rest and children's neural responses to negative stimuli using fMRI.
-This manuscript is currently in preparation.
-(Collaborators: Margaret Sheridan, Katie Mclaughlin).
-[OSF Pre-registration.](https://doi.org/10.17605/OSF.IO/S7M9K)

-### Infant gut microbiome and interoceptive circuitry
-This project probes associations between the infant gut microbiome and resting-state functional connectivity of regions associated with interoceptive processing.
-This manuscript is currently in preparation.
-(Collaborators: Cathi Propper, Sarah Short, Rasmus Birn, Rebecca Knickmeyer).

-### Preschool threat exposure and neural circuits underlying emotional reactivity
-Leveraging longitudinal data spanning starting in the preschool years, we are exploring how preschool exposure to threat shapes neural responses to negative stimuli in adolescents and young adults.
-This manuscript is a registered report and currently in preparation.
-(Collaborators: Margaret Sheridan).
+A key, and overlooked, function of the brain is to coordinate and regulate vital bodily functions such as heart beat, respiration, thermal regulation, digestion, etc. Exploring complex body-brain interactions across the lifespan could inform therapeutic efforts targeting bodily systems to improve cognitive and emotional health.
+In this line of work I study how various markers of brain function and structure interact with bodily systems including the autonomic and endocrine systems, and the microbiome.

-## Publications
+## PUBLICATIONS

 **Murgueitio N**, Sheridan MA, Shipkova M, Halberstadt AG, Garrett-Peters PT, Propper CB.
 Developmental impacts of deprivation and threat on emotion recognition.
 Neurotoxicology and Teratology, Developmental Stress Special Issue.
 Accepted.